prasadism/td/README.md

 # td
-Interactive script to take thread dumps.
+Interactive script to take periodic thread dumps.

 Make sure that you do a ps -aef | grep java and identify the pid for which you need the thread dump.
 This command will provide you most information you will require to get thread dumps via script.